 - \$500, or

 - The vehicle's fair market value on the date

 of the contribution.
 But if the vehicle's fair

 market value was more than your cost or

 other basis, you may have to reduce the

 fair market value to get the deductible

-amount, as described under Giving Prop-

-erty That Has Increased in Value, later.
+amount, as described under Giving Property That Has Increased in Value, later.

 If the vehicle's fair market value is at least \$250 but not more than \$500, you must have a written statement from the qualified organization acknowledging your donation.
-The statement must contain the information and meet the tests for an acknowledgment described under Contributions of \$250 or More under Records To Keep, later.
+The statement must contain the information and meet the tests for an acknowledgment described under Deductions of At Least \$250 But Not More Than \$500 under Records To Keep, later.